Canton of Fribourg: Transport

 The canton of Fribourg is well connected to other areas of Switzerland with motorways A1, A12 and fast rail links.
 The main railway between Geneva and Lausanne in the south west to Bern and Zürich connects Fribourg with other centres of the country.
 Connections within the canton are mostly provided by the Transports Publics Fribourgeois, with numerous bus routes and trains connecting the main towns.
+The nearest airports to the canton are Geneva Airport, and Bern Airport.